jeronimoagullo/LFCS-Notes/Notes/Linux_command_list.md

 - To refer to the last argument in a line: `!$`
 - To refer to the n-th command line: `!n`
 - To refer to the most recent command starting with `!string`

+## fc
+Along with the `history` command, the `fc` command can be used to modify the desired command from history before executing it.
+You just need to execute the `fc` command with the history command number, edit it in your editor and save.
+Then, the edited command will be executed.

 ## uname
 Prints different information about the system such as the kernel version, operating system or processor architecture.